Learnosity/learnosity-sdk-nodejs/README.md

 * `user_id`: unique student identifier.
 Note: we never send or save student's names or other personally identifiable information in these requests.
 The unique identifier should be used to look up the entry in a database of students accessible within your system only.
 [Learn more](https://help.learnosity.com/hc/en-us/articles/360002309578-Student-Privacy-and-Personally-Identifiable-Information-PII-).
 * `activity_template_id`: reference of the Activity to retrieve from the Item bank.
 The Activity defines which Items will be served in this assessment.
 * `session_id`: uniquely identifies this specific assessment attempt for save/resume, data retrieval and reporting purposes.
-Here, we're using the `Uuid` helper to auto-generate a unique session id.
+Here, we're using the SDK's `Uuid.generate()` helper to auto-generate a unique session id.
 * `activity_id`: a string you define, used solely for analytics to allow you run reporting and compare results of users submitting the same assessment.
 * `rendering_type`: selects a rendering mode, `assess` mode is a "standalone" mode (loading a complete assessment player for navigation, as opposed to `inline` for embedding without).
 * `type`: selects the context for the student response storage. `submit_practice` mode means the student responses will be stored in the Learnosity cloud, allowing for grading and review.